Bolesław V the Chaste: Internal policies

 Bolesław V paid particular attention to urban development.
-On 27 February 1253 he granted privileges to the city of Bochnia.
-On 5 June 1257 during a meeting at Kopernia near Pińczów, he granted the Magdeburg rights to the district of Kraków, and a year later to the city of Nowy Korczyn.
-In 1264, the city of Skaryszew also received the rights, and in 1271 during a meeting at Kraków, the city of Jędrzejów also obtained the rights.
-The implementation of the German-styled law led to the rapid economic development in the principality, which experienced losses, up to 75% in population alone, due to Mongol raids.
+On 27 February 1253, he granted privileges to the city of Bochnia.
+On 5 June 1257, during a meeting at Kopernia near Pińczów, he granted the Magdeburg rights to the district of Kraków, and a year later to the city of Nowy Korczyn.
+In 1264, the city of Skaryszew also received the rights, and in 1271, during a meeting at Kraków, the city of Jędrzejów also obtained the rights.
+The implementation of the German-style law led to the rapid economic development in the principality, which experienced losses, up to 75% in population alone, due to Mongol raids.

 In addition, the reform in the administration of the salt mines of Bochnia and Wieliczka was noteworthy.
-In 1251 deposits of halite were discovered in Bochnia; previously, only brine had been found there.
+In 1251, deposits of halite were discovered in Bochnia; previously, only brine had been found there.
 Bolesław V prompted the district to mine the salt, which became a source of regular income.

-During his reign, Bolesław took special care of the church, and above all, to the Bishopric of Kraków.
+During his reign, Bolesław took special care of the church, and above all, of the Bishopric of Kraków.
 In 1245, thanks to the efforts of Bolesław's sister Salomea, a Poor Clare monastery was founded in Zawichost.
-On 28 August 1252 during a meeting at Oględów, the Duke and his mother Grzymisława granted an immunity privilege to the Bishopric, which guaranteed to the local clergy greater autonomy in economic and judicial matters.
-On 17 September 1253, thanks to the joint efforts of Bolesław and the bishop of Kraków, Pope Innocent IV canonized Stanisław (Stanislaus) of Szczepanów.
-On 8 May 1254 celebrations were held in Kraków to honour Saint Stanislaus, including a meeting of the Piast princes.
-On 18 June another meeting took place at Chroberz, where Bolesław confirmed the privileges granted to the Bishopric of Kraków at Oględów.
-In 1257 a synod was held in Łęczyca, where it was established that any ruler who kidnapped a bishop would be automatically excommunicated, and his domains placed under the interdict.
-Between 11–12 June 1258 a meeting was held at Sandomierz, at which Bolesław approved further privileges for the Church in Lesser Poland.
+On 28 August 1252, during a meeting at Oględów, the Duke and his mother Grzymisława granted an immunity privilege to the Bishopric, which guaranteed to the local clergy greater autonomy in economic and judicial matters.
+On 17 September 1253, thanks to the joint efforts of Bolesław and the bishop of Kraków, Pope Innocent IV canonised Stanislaus of Szczepanów.
+On 8 May 1254, celebrations were held in Kraków to honour Saint Stanislaus, including a meeting of the Piast princes.
+On 18 June, another meeting took place at Chroberz, where Bolesław confirmed the privileges granted to the Bishopric of Kraków at Oględów.
+In 1257, a synod was held in Łęczyca, where it was established that any ruler who kidnapped a bishop would be automatically excommunicated, and his domains would be placed under the interdict.
+Between 11 and 12 June 1258, a meeting was held at Sandomierz, at which Bolesław approved further privileges for the Church in Lesser Poland.
 At the invitation of Bolesław V and his wife Kinga, the Franciscans came to Kraków around 1258.